 The Beyerdynamic DT 1990 feel like premium headphones with a sturdy, durable design.
 The Beyerdynamic lineup has always had some of the best-built headphones we've tested, but these headphones take it a step further with more high-end materials, replaceable audio cables and ear cup pads, as well as a great, leather-coated headband that's flexible yet sturdy enough to handle multiple drops without getting damaged.
 The ear cups are thicker and denser than most of the other Beyerdynamic models, and the whole design looks very high-end.
 Overall, they are one of the better-built headphones that we've tested and are easily on par with other high-end critical listening headphones like the HiFiman Sundara and the Sennheiser HD 800 S.

 The DT 1990 are sufficiently tight on the head that they won't fall during casual listening sessions.
-They're too bulky to run with comfortably and the large ear cups sway and eventually slide off your ears if you use them for physically demanding tasks.
-Like most critical listening headphones, they won't be ideal to take to the gym.
+They're too bulky to run with comfortably and the large ear cups will eventually slide off your ears if you wear them while running or working out.
+However, they fit more securely than the Beyerdynamic Amiron Wireless, even though they're wired.

 The Beyerdynamic DT 1990 have excellent imaging.
 Weighted group delay is at 0.1, which is great.
 The GD graph also shows that the group delay response is entirely below the audibility threshold.
 This results in a tight bass and a transparent treble reproduction.
 Additionally, the L/R drivers of our test unit were exceptionally well-matched in frequency, amplitude, and phase response, ensuring accurate placement and localization of objects (voices, instruments, video game effects) in the stereo field.

 The Beyerdynamic DT 1990 Pro have a decent soundstage.
-The PRTF graph shows a good amount of pinna activation, with a decent amount of accuracy.
+The PRTF graph shows a good amount of pinna activation with decent accuracy.
 However, there is not a 10KHz notch present.
-This suggests a decently large soundstage that may be perceived to be located inside the listener's head as opposed to in-front.
-Also, due to the open-back design of these headphones, their soundstage may feel more open and spacious than that their closed-back counterparts like the DT 770 and the DT 1770.
+This suggests a decently large soundstage that may be perceived as inside the listener's head instead of in front.
+Also, due to the open-back design of these headphones, their soundstage may feel more open and spacious than that of their closed-back counterparts like the DT 770 and the DT 1770.

 The DT 1990 Pro have a poor isolation.
-These open-back headphones do not isolate in the bass range, and therefore, will let in all the rumble of airplane and bus engines.
+These open-back headphones do not isolate well, which is expected of their design.
+In the bass range, they will let in all the rumble of airplane and bus engines.
 In the mid-range, important for blocking out speech, the achieve only 1dB of isolation, which is barely noticeable.
 In the treble range, occupied by sharp sounds like S and Ts, they reduce outside noise by 17dB, which is mediocre.